-- 1. Other Health Impairment is not intended for students with mood and anxiety disorders which would be more appropriately addressed under emotional disturbance, if criteria are met. - B. Criteria for Eligibility.
-Evidence of criteria listed in Paragraphs 1 or 2, and 3 must be met.
-If the diagnosed impairment has behavioral implications that research has shown to respond to behavioral interventions, Criterion 4 must also be met: - 1.
-One of the following: the disability results in reduced efficiency in schoolwork because of temporary or chronic lack of strength, vitality, or alertness, and includes such conditions as those specified in the definition; or - a.
-The disability results in reduced efficiency in schoolwork because of temporary or chronic lack of strength, vitality, or alertness, and includes such conditions as those specified in the definition; or - b. a severe disability significantly limits one or more of the student's major life activities such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, or working; - 2.
-Repealed. - 3.
-The student exhibits impaired environmental functioning that adversely affects his or her educational performance; and - 4.
-If the diagnosed impairment has behavioral implications that research has shown to respond to behavioral interventions, including non-disruptive behaviors such as inattention and aspects of executive functioning, and the disability results in reduced efficiency in schoolwork because of temporary or chronic lack of strength, vitality, or alertness, and includes such conditions outlined in Paragraph A of this Section, documented evidence must show that scientifically research-based interventions implemented with fidelity did not significantly modify the problem behavior.
+- 1. Other Health Impairment is not intended for students with mood and anxiety disorders which would be more appropriately addressed under emotional disturbance, if criteria are met. - B. Criteria for Eligibility. - 1.
+One of the following: - The disability results in reduced efficiency in schoolwork because of temporary or chronic lack of strength, vitality, or alertness, and includes such conditions as those specified in the definition; or - a severe disability significantly limits one or more of the student's major life activities such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, or working; - Repealed. - The student exhibits impaired environmental functioning that adversely affects his or her educational performance; and - If the diagnosed impairment has behavioral implications that research has shown to respond to behavioral interventions, including non-disruptive behaviors such as inattention and aspects of executive functioning, and the disability results in reduced efficiency in schoolwork because of temporary or chronic lack of strength, vitality, or alertness, and includes such conditions outlined in Paragraph A of this Section, documented evidence must show that scientifically research-based interventions implemented with fidelity did not significantly modify the problem behavior.
 Significantly modify means that a change in behavior is demonstrated to such a degree that, with continuation of the intervention program by the general education teacher and/or other support personnel, the student could continue in the general education program. - C. Procedures for Evaluation.
-Conduct all procedures in accordance with §513 of this Part. described under §513, Evaluation Components. - D. Additional procedures for evaluation: - 1. a report of an examination, conducted within the previous 12 months from a physician or other licensed health care provider authorized by licensed to practice medicine in the state of Louisiana or any other state of the United States and qualified in accordance with their licensed scope of practice to assess and diagnose the student's health problems, giving not only a description of the impairment but also any implications for instruction and physical education.
+Conduct all procedures in accordance with §513 of this Part. - D. Additional procedures for evaluation: - a report of an examination, conducted within the previous 12 months from a physician or other licensed health care provider licensed to practice medicine in the state of Louisiana or any other state of the United States and qualified in accordance with their licensed scope of practice to assess and diagnose the student's health problems, giving not only a description of the impairment but also any implications for instruction and physical education.
 When the report indicates the student has a health condition requiring health technology, management or treatments including a special diet or medication or that the student needs assistance with activities of daily living, the school registered nurse or other qualified personnel will conduct a health assessment.
-For attention deficit disorder or attention deficit hyperactivity disorder, a diagnostic report from a qualified health care professional, physician, physician's assistant, or a nurse practitioner, neurologist, or psychiatrist may be considered but shall not be required. - 2. if the diagnosed impairment has behavioral implications that research has shown to respond to behavioral interventions, including non-disruptive behaviors such as inattention and aspects of executive functioning, the following procedures shall be conducted: - a. comprehensive assessment conducted by a certified school psychologist, licensed specialist in school psychology, licensed psychologist, physician, or other qualified examiner trained or experienced in the evaluation of students with behavioral disorders; a review of the functional behavior assessment which includes a description of the intensity, duration and frequency of occurrence of target behaviors, and a description of antecedent(s) and consequence(s) maintaining the behavior(s).
-The assessment should be conducted across settings with multiple informants and should include a determination of the function(s) of the behavior(s) of concern;
+For attention deficit disorder or attention deficit hyperactivity disorder, a diagnostic report from a qualified health care professional, physician, physician's assistant, a nurse practitioner, neurologist, or psychiatrist may be considered but shall not be required. - if the diagnosed impairment has behavioral implications that research has shown to respond to behavioral interventions, including non-disruptive behaviors such as inattention and aspects of executive functioning, the following procedures shall be conducted: - a. comprehensive assessment conducted by a certified school psychologist, licensed specialist in school psychology, licensed psychologist, physician, or other qualified examiner trained or experienced in the evaluation of students with behavioral disorders;